EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 ## Open File Manager to job context directory

-Click **Open in File Manager** to open the [File Manager](../files.md) pointing at the job context directory for the job on the Open OnDemand VM.
+Click **Open in File Manager** to open the [File Manager](../files.md) pointing at the project directory (for jobs created by the [Project Manager](project-manager.md) or the job context directory for the job (for jobs created by interactive apps) on the Open OnDemand VM.

 ---

 ## Log into to back-end on which job is running

-Click **Open in Terminal** to log into the back-end on which the currently selected job will be run.
-Once logged in, your current directory will be changed to match the job context directory.
+Click **Open in Terminal** to log into the back-end on which the currently selected job was run.
+Once logged in, your current directory will be changed to match the project directory (for jobs created by the [Project Manager](project-manager.md) or the job context directory for the job (for jobs created by interactive apps) on the Open OnDemand VM.

 ---